 To help you get your arms around Social Security, I’ll post “Did You Know” articles periodically.
-Did You Know #1 gives you some insight into what’s available on the Social Security website so please check it out.
+In my previous post: Did You Know #1, you get insights into what’s available on the Social Security website.
+Please check it out.

 Did You Know #2… that Social Security looks at you in only one of 4 claiming categories to determine your retirement benefit?
 Plus, you might start in one category, but move to another one later as life takes twists and turns.

-It can be rather complicated to figure out if you meet the rules of the categories and how much your benefit amount will be.
+It’s rather complicated to figure out if you meet the rules of the categories and how much your benefit amount will be.
+Especially if you are new to Social Security.
 The good news is that the Social Security Administration is all about the numbers.
 The program does not care if you are male or female, husband or wife.
 It doesn’t care which category you fall under.
 It only cares whether you meet the rules of a category and which category will give you the largest benefit.

 If you’ve been working for a company that pays into Social Security (those pesky FICA taxes), you may be eligible for retirement benefits.
 You must have worked long enough to earn 40 credits (you earn 1 credit each quarter that you have paid into FICA) over your entire career.
 Once you have these “chits in the Social Security bank”, you will receive a benefit.
 How much you’ll get depends on your highest 35 years of earnings once they’ve been indexed for wage inflation.
 You’ll get a payment called the “Primary Insurance Amount” or PIA, if you claim your benefit at your Full Retirement Age.
 You’ll receive this payment every month as long as you live.